 My journey to become a psychologist began in college.
 As a psychology major, I was fascinated by the complexities of human behavior, especially how our life experiences impact our personal development and relational patterns.
-While completing my Master's degree in psychology, I became interested in women's health concerns and served as a graduate assistant at the Women's Resource Center where I organized campus-wide outreach services, focusing on eating disorders, relationship concerns, and women's wellness.
-During my doctoral program, I gained experience researching, diagnosing, and treating a range of eating disorders, such as bulimia, binge eating disorder, and anorexia nervosa.
+While completing my Master's degree in psychology, I became interested in women's health concerns and served as a graduate assistant at the Women's Resource Center where I organized campus-wide outreach services that focused on eating disorders, relationship concerns, and women's wellness.
+During my doctoral program, I gained experience researching, diagnosing, and treating a range of eating disorders, such as bulimia nervosa, binge eating disorder, and anorexia nervosa.
 I completed my pre-doctoral and post-doctoral clinical training at the University of California, Berkeley where I worked in student mental health.

 - 2004-2005: Postdoctoral Fellowship (APA-Approved), University of California, Berkeley

 - 2003-2004: Pre-Doctoral Clinical Internship (APA-Approved), University of California, Berkeley

 Postdoctoral Education & Training:

 - Mindfulness-Based Support For Fertility Concerns with Buffy Trupp, M.A. (based on the work of Dr. Alice Domar)

 - Mindful Motherhood Practitoner Training based on the work of Dr. Cassandra Vieten

 - Mindful Parenting Training, Center for Reflective Parenting and New Center for Psychoanalysis

 - Postpartum Mood Disorders Assessment and Treatment Training, Postpartum Support International

 - San Francisco Psychoanalytic Institute (SFCP) Early Childhood Development Consultation Program/Training